-Cambridge IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, A being the highest and G the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
+Cambridge O Level results are shown by one of the grades A\, A, B, C, D or E, indicating the standard achieved, A\ being the highest and E the lowest.
+'Ungraded' indicates that the candidate's performance fell short of the standard required for grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
 The letters Q (result pending), X (no results) and Y (to be issued) may also appear on the statement of results but not on the certificate.